Safeguarding At Trinity Cheltenham

-- Will ensure that everyone involved in the care of children and young people will be recruited through the Church of England’s Safer Recruitment processes.
+- Will ensure that everyone involved in the care of children, young people, and vulnerable adults will be recruited through The Church of England’s ‘Safer Recruitment’ processes.

-• Will ensure that personnel records of people involved with children are confidential and are appropriately stored in line with data protection legal requirements.
+- Will ensure that personnel records are confidential and are appropriately stored in line with GDPR.

 - Will ensure that those working with children, young people, and vulnerable adults hold a current disclosure certificate through the Disclosure and Barring Service (DBS).

 - Will ensure that everyone involved in working with children, young people, and vulnerable adults are clear of the nature of the work they have agreed to do and the name of the person to whom they are responsible.

 - Will ensure the nominated person (Neville Page-Jones – Safeguarding Officer) will be responsible on the PCC’s behalf for implementing and monitoring safeguarding compliance as specified in the Parish Safeguarding Handbook.

 - Will ensure that training is provided for all people involved with children, young people and vulnerable adults in accordance with that set out by The Church of England and specified in the Parish Safeguarding Handbook.

 - Will ensure that any individual organisation renting/using our premises for activities involving children, young people and vulnerable adults is aware of its own individual responsibilities to have appropriate safeguarding policies and processes in place or to adopt ours.

 - Will ensure that a copy of this policy will be displayed on the parish noticeboard alongside a ChildLine poster.

 The following Trinity Cheltenham safeguarding procedures will supplement those in the Parish Safeguarding Handbook.